The War Memoir of New Zealand Pilot & POW – Galbraith Hyde MBE

 He served time in the the historic Amiens Prison and in Stalag Luft VIIIb the prison camp within a prison camp.
 There he even switched identities with a army POW to increase his escape possibilities.

-His bold and hair raising attempt to steal a German aircraft led to a Court Martial for “attempted sabotage of the Third Reich” and then a second semi successful escape cutting through the wire helped him narrowly avoid a sentence to Buchenwald, when one of their escape party made it to freedom in Switzerland.
+His bold and hair raising attempt to steal a German aircraft led to a Court Martial for “attempted sabotage of the Third Reich” and then a second semi successful escape cutting through the wire helped him narrowly avoid a sentence to Buchenwald, when one of their escape party made it to freedom in Switzerland and brought their case to the attention of the Red Cross.

 To top all that off, he then participated in the infamous forced “Long March” across the snows of Northern Europe.
 His party covered 1,200 klms, often sleeping in the snow, with little or no food.
 He was finally liberated by the 2nd US Armoured Division “Hell on Wheels.”